mozilla/data-docs/meta/contributing.md

 ## Review

-Once your happy with your contribution, please open a PR and flag @harterrt for review.
+Once you're happy with your contribution, please open a PR and flag @harterrt for review.
 Please squash your changes  into meaningful commits  and follow these [commit message guidelines](https://chris.beams.io/posts/git-commit/).